-- The autopilot system is only an aid to navigation. - It's accuracy can be affected by many factors, including equipment failure or defects, environmental conditions and improper handling or use. - Before using the autopilot system, read the autopilot instruction manual(s). - The autopilot system can be turned On at the upper helm station. - The autopilot will aid you in maintaining the chosen course of your yacht.
+- The autopilot system is only an aid to navigation. - It's accuracy can be affected by many factors, including equipment failure or defects, environmental conditions and improper handling or use. - Before using the autopilot system, read the autopilot instruction manual(s). - The autopilot will aid you in maintaining the chosen course of your yacht.